Pilates Leg Exercises for Strength and Flexibility

 Purpose:

-This series of leg exercises helps to strengthen and stretch the legs in a lateral or side lying position.
+This series of Pilates leg exercises helps to strengthen and stretch the legs in a lateral or side lying position.

 They not only help to elongate and tone the muscles of the thighs and calves but they strengthen and stabilize the muscles of the pelvis for better walking and less hip joint pain.